 On top of all that, the tile tradesman has had to stop working on a current project under construction to take care of the warranty issue.
 This is what makes 2nd Time Quality so expensive.

 Every building contractor will have warranty issues.
 How those warranty claims are handled separate the average contractors from the first-rate contractors.

-And, these three keys provide a systematic approach to addressing quality issues, and allow those superior contractors to fulfill responsibilities to the customer and improve their building process.
+And these three keys provide a systematic approach to addressing quality issues in construction projects and allow those superior contractors to fulfill responsibilities to the customer and improve their building process.